 ANGEL is still available for students to access at angel.uah.edu, until February 28, 2015.
 No content will be updated or added after Fall 2014 semester.

-Distance Learning coursework at UAH supported by the COE uses a number of technological tools.
-Our capture tool is Panopto, which allows us to capture live lectures while our professors are teaching, and to then provide this content to our DL students very shortly thereafter via the University's Learning Management System, Canvas.
+Online Learning coursework at UAH supported by the COE uses a number of technological tools.
+Our capture tool is Panopto, which allows us to capture live lectures while our professors are teaching, and to then provide this content to our OL students very shortly thereafter via the University's Learning Management System, Canvas.

 In addition, we also offer some courses across the UA System using videoconferencing.

-Video lectures are available through the UAH Distance Learning Panopto server.
+Video lectures are available through the UAH Online Learning Panopto server.